Impaired Driving Lawyer in Vernon, BC

 Common Questions About Impaired Driving Charges in Vernon

 A conviction for impaired driving results in a mandatory federal driving prohibition of at least one year for a first offence, plus a separate provincial driving prohibition administered by ICBC.
-However, an impaired driving lawyer Vernon clients retain early can often negotiate alternatives, challenge the evidence, or pursue a resolution that avoids conviction entirely.
-Julian Van Der Walle examines every option to protect your driving privileges.
+Defence work early in the file can often negotiate alternatives, challenge the evidence, or pursue a resolution that avoids conviction entirely.
+Julian Van Der Walle examines every IRP and criminal file for Charter issues, ASD calibration problems, and breath demand timing that may form the basis of a defence.

 An Immediate Roadside Prohibition (IRP) is an administrative penalty issued by police under BC’s Motor Vehicle Act.
 It results in an immediate licence suspension and vehicle impoundment but is not a criminal charge.
 A criminal impaired driving charge under section 320.14 of the Criminal Code is a separate matter prosecuted in court that can result in a criminal record, fines, jail time, and a federal driving prohibition.
 You can receive both an IRP and a criminal charge from the same incident.
 Julian handles both IRP reviews and criminal DUI defence.
 See also: Immediate Roadside Prohibitions.